Nature and Trees in Basel

 The Green City

-Cemeteries, old monasteries and their gardens within the city ring and the demolition of ancient city walls made room for the first urban green areas.
-Trees were planted along the river and streets, and the Rhine bank even became a leafy promenade and still is today.
+Cemeteries, old monasteries, and their gardens within the city ring, along with the demolition of ancient city walls, made room for the first urban green areas.
+Trees were planted along the river and streets, and the Rhine bank even became a leafy promenade, which it remains today.

 The last decades of the 20th century and the first decades of the 21st century are characterised by redevelopment and the changed use or refurbishment of undeveloped areas and old factory sites.